zsoltgyulai94/doc/developer-guide/chapter_4/section_2.md

 export CXX=g++
 ```

-{: .notice} **Note:** some parts will still be compiled with clang at the moment as gcc cannot compile e.g. the latest ObjectivC sources syslog-ng uses
+**Note:** Some parts will still be compiled with clang at the moment as gcc cannot compile e.g. the latest ObjectivC sources syslog-ng uses
+{: .notice}

 For clang (optional, macOS default)